-Welcome to PSYCH 111,
+Good morning and welcome to PSYCH 111,

 This class is a survey course of the field of psychology and will cover a wide range of topics spanning cellular to social levels of analysis.
-We will introduce several psychological perspectives, with an emphasis on the units of analysis approach and constructionism.
+We will introduce several psychological perspectives, with an emphasis on the biological perspective and constructionism.
 The content of this course was selected to provide a foundation for the 5 core competencies outlined by the American Psychological Association: (1) knowledge base in psychology, (2) scientific inquiry and creative thinking, (3) ethical and social responsibility, (4) communication, and (5) professional development.
-As your instructor, I will do all I can to ensure that you gain a solid foundation in these core competencies and that you develop a life-long interest in the principles of psychology.
+As your instructor, I will do all I can to ensure that you gain a solid foundation in these core competencies and that you develop a lifelong interest in the principles of psychology.